landonprince/landonprince/README.md

 ![React](https://img.shields.io/badge/-React-black?style=flat-square&logo=react)

 ## About Me
 Hi!
-My name is Landon Prince and I am an undergraduate at Vanderbilt University majoring in computer science with a minor in business.
+My name is Landon Prince and I am an undergraduate at Vanderbilt University majoring in computer science with a minor in data science.
 Driven by a strong passion for software development, I strive to enhance my expertise and create innovative solutions in technology.
 My academic background in computer science, coupled with practical software development experience, reflects my commitment to continuous learning.
 I bring curiosity, analytical thinking, and a collaborative spirit to every endeavor.

 ## Contact Me
 Email: landoncprince@gmail.com | Phone: 214-984-8523 | LinkedIn: [landonprince](https://www.linkedin.com/in/landon-prince-4bb945256/)